ThickPropheT/INL-retro-UI/host/udev-rule-help/Readme.txt

-You'll probably have issues where the host app can't detect the device.
+You'll probably have issues where the host app can't detect the device with linux systems.

+If you don't have permission to write to the device you'll get an error message such as:
+libusbx: error [_get_usbfs_fd] libusbx couldn't open USB device /dev/bus/usb/002/021: Permission denied
+libusbx: error [_get_usbfs_fd] libusbx requires write access to USB device nodes.
+[ERROR] (source/inlprog.c:99: errno: Permission denied) Unable to open USB device: Access denied (insufficient permissions)

 This can be temporarily corrected by running as sudo But you'll want to update permissions so don't need to run as sudo need to create udev rule to give user permissions to device when inserted.